 About “Privilege and Prejudice: Jewish History in the American South”

-Participants in “Privilege and Prejudice” – to be held from May 27-June 7, 2019 – will explore the history of Jews in the American South, from the earliest days of European colonization to the present day.
+Participants in “Privilege and Prejudice” – which was held from May 27-June 7, 2019 – explored the history of Jews in the American South, from the earliest days of European colonization to the present day.

-Participants will learn from top scholars in the classroom, but we will also move our exploration outside, using Charleston’s unparalleled landmarks and built environment as pedagogical tools.
-Most mornings, to take advantage of the cooler temperatures, we will tour significant Charleston sites or neighborhoods chosen to correspond with the day’s topics.
-Participants will have full access to the combined resources of the Marlene and Nathan Addlestone Library, with its extensive Jewish Heritage Collection, and the South Carolina Historical Society’s archives, with the library’s superb curators and reference staff to steer them towards relevant holdings.
+Participants learned from top scholars in the classroom, but we also moved our exploration outside, using Charleston’s unparalleled landmarks and built environment as pedagogical tools.
+Most mornings, to take advantage of the cooler temperatures, we toured significant Charleston sites or neighborhoods chosen to correspond with the day’s topics.
+Participants had full access to the combined resources of the Marlene and Nathan Addlestone Library, with its extensive Jewish Heritage Collection, and the South Carolina Historical Society’s archives, with the library’s superb curators and reference staff to steer them towards relevant holdings.

-In a fast-paced two-weeks, we will read about and analyze history in the places where it happened, for instance, at Kahal Kadosh Beth Elohim (KKBE), the oldest extant synagogue in the South and the cradle of Reform Judaism.
-The first week’s syllabus spans the colonial period through the Civil War; the second week will cover the Reconstruction Era through the present.
-The Institute will coincide with the city’s world-class Spoleto Festival and with a series of southern Jewish cultural events to be scheduled as part of Piccolo Spoleto’s “A World of Jewish Culture,” sponsored by the College of Charleston’s Yaschik/Arnold Jewish Studies Program.
+In a fast-paced two-weeks, we read about and analyzed history in the places where it happened, for instance, at Kahal Kadosh Beth Elohim (KKBE), the oldest extant synagogue in the South and the cradle of Reform Judaism.
+The first week’s syllabus spanned the colonial period through the Civil War; the second week covered the Reconstruction Era through the present.
+The Institute coincided with the city’s world-class Spoleto Festival and with a series of southern Jewish cultural events that were scheduled as part of Piccolo Spoleto’s “A World of Jewish Culture,” sponsored by the College of Charleston’s Yaschik/Arnold Jewish Studies Program.